develop4/tomcat-extension/README.md

 ```

 **Sample: decoder.properties**
-This file contains the list of decoders in order or precedence that will be used for decrypting the values which have a prefix that matches
+This file contains the list of Property Readers and Property Decoders, numbered in order of precedence.
+Multiple readers can be configured to read the encrypted data values from multiple locations or sources.
+Multiple Decoders can be specified to be used for decrypting the property values, that have a namespace prefix that matches
-the decoder namespace.
-Specific values can be passed as properties to each decoder to override the default values, create another property
+the decoder namespace prefix.
+Specific values can be passed as properties to each decoder to override the default behaviour.

-prefixed with the decoder class name.  e.g. 'uk.co.develop4.security.tomcat.PropertyDecoderService.decoder.1.debug=true'
+e.g. 'uk.co.develop4.security.tomcat.PropertyDecoderService.decoder.1.debug=true'
 ```
 uk.co.develop4.security.tomcat.PropertyDecoderService.passphrase=${catalina.base}/restricted/keystore/secure.file
 uk.co.develop4.security.tomcat.PropertyDecoderService.properties=${catalina.base}/restricted/properties/application.properties